-Our family law mediators are leading family law solicitors Jacqueline Major and Vanessa Friend.
-Both are highly experienced at dealing with difficult family situations and helping you to consider the routes and tools available to you to make informed decisions.
+Our Family Law Mediators are leading family Law Solicitors.
+They are highly experienced at dealing with difficult family situations and helping you to consider the routes and tools available to you to make informed decisions.

 At Hodge Jones & Allen all our mediations are held in a safe environment with personal and professional support provided at every stage.

 Collaborative Law is an alternative to mediation.
 It is another way in which couples wishing to separate can resolve issues without the need for court proceedings.
 The process involves a series of round table meetings with your partner and your respective lawyers.